abhirijal/videoloading/README.md

 # videoloading
-A simple fullscreen video fades away after completion.
+A simple fullscreen video that fades away after video completion.
 Uses HTML5 Video API.

 ## How does it works?
  When user loads into the page, a fullscreen video with sound muted start playing automatically in fullscreen.
 Then it utilizes HTML 5 Video api to automatically fade away after the video completes.